-I owe my most sincere and deepest thanks to God due to the grace of our lives, to my professor adviser and friend Angelo José Junqueira Rezek who always motivated and helped me as well as to my parents Maria das Graças Zimmermann Silva and Jose Carlos Ferreira da Silva who have always been on my side.
+I owe my most sincere and deepest thanks to God due to the grace of our lives, to my professor adviser and friend Angelo José Junqueira Rezek who always motivated and helped me, as well as to my parents Maria das Graças Zimmermann Silva and Jose Carlos Ferreira da Silva who have always been together with me to overcome my challenges.

-I also thank my friend and university co-worker Christel Enock Ghislain Ogoulola for assistance in conversion to LATEX of this work.
+I also thank my friend and university co-worker Christel Enock Ghislain Ogoulola for assistance in thesis conversion to LATEX.